strudeljs/strudeljs.org/source/guide/index.md

 ## Lifecycle

-In Strude components have lifecycle hooks that allows running logic when they are initialised or destroyed.
+In Strudel components have lifecycle hooks that allows running logic when they are initialised or destroyed.
 To run code when the page has been loaded we need to implement `init` hook.
 We can also make use of Strudel's DOM API to write code similar to *jQuery* so displaying "Hello world" message is pretty simple using `.html()` method:

 ```js
 @Component('.greeter')